 That’s now changed, as climate change and warming temperatures causes Arctic sea ice to melt, creating greater access to the waters.
 The entire route was ice-free for the first time in recorded history in the summer of 2007.

 Traffic through the Arctic sea route has increased in the past decade.
 In 2012, a record 30 ships made the transit.
-Crystal Serenity, a luxury cruise liner, made headlines in 2016 when it became the first tourist cruise ship to navigate the Northwest Passage.
+Crystal Serenity, a luxury cruise ship, made headlines in 2016 when it became the first tourist cruise ship to navigate the Northwest Passage.

 Less ice means that marine species once separated by the North American continent are now able to cross from ocean to ocean with greater ease.